DuendeInexistente/Cirque/ShortStories/stars.md

 Punk collected three most relevant facts from this, aside from the city's current trajectory:

- - ***Fact***: The city-state of Arabesco had been destroyed in an event that has too many varying and unmatching stories.
+ - ***Fact***: The city-state of Arabesco has been destroyed in an event that has too many varying and unmatching stories.
      + **Addendum**: Taint-type beasts seem to have been involved.
      + **Addendum**: Descriptions of involved pegasi have a degree of coincidence with Equestrian weather manipulation.
          * **Addendum**: Citizen Lettuce Leaf was not reported to be acknowledgeable regarding weather manipulation.